Don’t Believe the Hype?

 Defeating the hordes is fun and the main objective in HyperParasite but it’s tough going.
 A single run can last mear minutes if you are not fully hyped, upon entering each ‘dungeon’ area the parasite will be locked in until every last living thing is dispensed of.
 A quick dash, a perfectly timed shot and explosive barrels or abandoned vehicles can be turned into a nifty cocktail of fiery death for any poor soul dumb enough to be in the local vicinity.
 Once an area is cleared you are then free to progress to another before repeating the same steps once more.

-Kill in quick session to build momentum and chain, with some dropping coins.
+Kill in quick to build momentum and combos

 The in-game currency is hard to come by but once acquired can be exchanged in the shop towards new characters or a selection of power-ups.
 Upgrades for the parasite form can also be found out in the open.
 Speaking of which, if you take too much damage then your human body will explode to reveal the parasite.
 Think of it as a second chance to keep going but note, it becomes a one-shot permadeath situation and you will be unable to use coins in the shop apart from on the new characters.